Logo close icon

 Associate Professor of Psychology

 Dr Payne is a Chartered Psychologist with the BPS and a Registered Practitioner Health Psychologist with the HCPC.
-She is joint programme leader of the MSc Clinical Health Psychology and Wellbeing and the Psychology Research Degrees Coordinator.
+She is joint programme leader of the MSc Clinical Health Psychology and Wellbeing, the Psychology Research Degrees Coordinator and leads the Psychology, Health and Wellbeing Research Group.
 Her research focuses on health behaviour change, infertility, work stress and work-life balance.

 • Khelan Raghoobar